Bodyboard with Jay and Vicki Reale

 If you’re already a ripper and are just looking forward to tackling some Pacific swell in good company, you’ll love El Salvador – a daily routine of seeking out the best breaks in the area, pulling into tropical tubes and boosting out of barrels in the sun.

 You need to make your own travel arrangements to get to San Salvador International Airport in El Salvador.
 We arrange airport pick-ups and drop-offs to and from the bodyboard camp, which is just 45 minutes away.
+You can check in to your room from 3pm on the first day of your trip and our welcome meeting is at 4pm so please consider that with your flight arrival time.
+The Bodyboard-Holiday doesn’t begin until 2pm on the first day of the trip.

 7 nights in a shared room £749